June 9, 2018

 Lindenwald is the common name of the Martin Van Buren National Historic Site.
-Van Buren puchased this Kinderhook estate during his single term as the eighth President of the United States, and lived here during retirement.
+Van Buren purchased this Kinderhook estate in 1839 during his single term as the eighth President of the United States, and lived here during his retirement.
+After his death, the estate changed hands for nearly a hundred years before being rescued for preservation.
 Now, is it the most impressive presidential home you've ever seen?
-Probably not.
+No, probably not.
 However, is it the most impressive presidential home in the Upper Hudson Valley/Berkshire/Capital District region?
 You bet it is!
 So, here are a few interesting facts about this sometimes overlooked president.

 - Martin Van Buren was the first President who was born a United States citizen; each of his predecessors were of British citizenship and ancestry.

 - Despite being born American, he did not speak English as his first language.
 He was raised speaking Dutch and learned English at school.